Missouri's 4th congressional district: 2024

+Prior results

-2008 Presidential Election Results by County
+2008 Presidential Election Results

 The table below shows how individual counties in MO-04 voted in the 2008 presidential election.
 U.S. Senator John McCain (R-Arizona) won every single county in MO-04 and swept the district with 60.58 percent of the vote while U.S. Senator Barack Obama (D-Illinois) received 37.87 percent, a 22.71-percent margin of victory for the GOP.

-2008 Missouri Democratic Presidential Primary Election Results by County
+2008 Missouri Democratic Presidential Primary Election Results

 The table below shows how individual counties in MO-04 voted in the 2008 Missouri Democratic Presidential Primary.
 Former U.S. Senator Hillary Rodham Clinton (D-New York) swept the district by a convincing margin over U.S. Senator Barack Obama (D-Illinois).
 Clinton won every county in the district with the exception of Cole County, home of the State Capitol.